TARGENE/TMLE.jl/docs/src/user_guide.md

 ## The Dataset

 TMLE.jl should be compatible with any dataset respecting the [Tables.jl](https://tables.juliadata.org/stable/) interface, that is, a structure like a `NamedTuple` or a `DataFrame` from [DataFrames.jl](https://dataframes.juliadata.org/stable/) should work.
-In the remainder of this section, we will be working with the same dataset and see that we can ask very many questions (Parameters) from it.
+In the remainder of this section, we will be working with the same dataset and see that we can ask very many questions (Estimands) from it.

 ```@example user-guide
 using Random